Are Zomedica Corp. (AMEX:ZOM) shares too expensive at this price? - The Dwinnex

 Earnings Estimates

-There are 1 different market analysts currently analyzing its stock.
+As of right now, 1 analysts gave their recommendation on the stock of the company.
 The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.

 Analysts are recommending an EPS of between -$0.02 and -$0.02 for the fiscal current year, implying an average EPS of -$0.02.
 EPS for the following year is -$0.17, with 1 analysts recommending between -$0.17 and -$0.17.